I can hear you saying,

 Shifting expectations that you were conditioned to have.

 Figuring out and dealing with the reason underneath.

 Going deeper with different types of sexual activity.

 Possibly using technology.

-And considering hiring a sex coach like me.
+And considering working with a sex and intimacy coach like me.

 You can check that other post out for more details about each of those solutions.